-For more than 200 years, state and local governments have relied on municipal bonds as a means of financing.
 Nearly three-quarters of all core infrastructure built in the United States is financed with municipal bonds.
-Interest paid on these bonds has been exempt from federal tax since the inception of the federal income tax in 1913, just as federal bonds, bills and notes are exempt from state and local taxes.
+Interest paid on these bonds has been exempt from federal tax since the inception of the federal income tax in 1913, just as federal bonds, bills, and notes are exempt from state and local taxes.

 State and local governmental entities-including public power utilities-have limited means to raise funds for their communities' capital needs.
-The municipal bond market gives towns, cities, counties and publicly owned utilities access to investors.
-Municipal bonds are ideally suited to finance capital-intensive public infrastructure, such as the assets of a public power utility.
+The municipal bond market gives towns, counties, cities, and publicly owned utilities access to investors.
+Municipal bonds are ideally suited to finance capital-intensive and long-lived public infrastructure, such as the assets of a public power utility.

 While the median corporate bond issue is \$210 million, the vast majority of municipal bonds, including those for public power investments, are far smaller: the median municipal bond issuance is \$7 million.
 Only about 5 percent of all municipal bond issuances are for \$200 million or more.

-The federal tax exemption on bond interest reduces the cost of borrowing for municipal bond issuers.
+The federal tax exclusion of bond interest means municipal issuers can finance their investments affordably.
 Over the past 20 years, the average yield of Standard & Poor's Corporate Bond (Aaa) Index has been 130 basis points higher than that of Moody's High-Grade Municipal Bond Index.
 Adjusting for the cost of call provisions common in municipal bonds (but rare in corporate taxable bonds), the spread is closer to 180 basis points.
 The difference can save municipal bond issuers 25 percent over the 30-year life of a project.
 These savings result in more critical investments in infrastructure and essential services by state and local governments and lower costs for the services they provide.